rooberrydev/rooberrydev/README.md

 Although I learnt a lot by being heavily involved throughout the flow of user research, prototyping, building and user testing the product, over time there was a fuzziness around progression which meant I was building constantly but not so sure about the direction of my technical skills/career, which is what I'm looking to rectify in my next role.

-Please do reach out to me if you or anyone in your network are hiring for mid level roles!
+Please do reach out to me if you or anyone in your network are hiring!
 Looking forward to hearing from you 💖